 - Can anyone supply images of further family portraits of the Armytage family?

 - Although it has been possible to trace quite a lot of genealogical information for this family, much of this is taken from extracts from parish and diocesan records published in the 19th century rather than directly from original sources, and may therefore contain errors.
 Please let me know if you can spot any errors or fill in any of the missing information.

 Revision and acknowledgements

-This post was first published 27 September 2015 and revised 15 February 2016, 26 March and 6 April 2017.
-I am grateful to Cecil Courtney for drawing my attention to the references to John Armytage in Gleig's Life of the Duke of Wellington, and to Edward Beaumont for additional information.
+This post was first published 27 September 2015 and revised 15 February 2016, 26 March, 6 April and 4-6 November 2017.
+I am grateful to Cecil Courtney for drawing my attention to the references to John Armytage in Gleig's Life of the Duke of Wellington, and to Edward Beaumont and Kit Shorten for additional information.